-"G FOR THE" Reception Autumn 1 Piece 1 Piece 2 Piece 3 Piece 4 Piece 5 Piece 6 Being Me in My World Who Me?!
+Reception Autumn 1 Piece 1 Piece 2 Piece 3 Piece 4 Piece 5 Piece 6 Being Me in My World Who Me?!
 How am I feeling today?
 Being at School Gentle Hands Our Rights Our Responsibilities Objectives I understand how it feels to belong and that we are similar and different.
 I can start to recognise and manage my feelings.
 I enjoy working with others to make school a good place to be.
 I understand why it is good to be kind and use gentle hands.
 I am starting to understand children's rights and this means we should all be allowed to learn and play.
 I am learning what being responsible means.
 Autumn 2 Piece 1 Piece 2 Piece 3 Piece 4 Piece 5 Piece 6 Celebrating Difference What I am good at?
 I'm Special, I'm Me!
-Families Houses and Homes Friends Standing Up for Yourself 1 I I I different but the same think my home is
+Families Houses and Homes Friends Standing Up for Yourself Objectives I can identify something I am good I understand that being different makes us all I know we are all different but the same I can tell you why I think my home is I can tell you how to be a kind friend.
+I know which words to use to stand up for